nicolasbelz/ffufapp/README.md

 <button class="copy-button" onclick="copyToClipboard('url http://localhost/admin/index.php')"></button>
 </div>

 Now you can see that we should use the [Parameter Fuzzing for GET and POST Requests](#parameter-fuzzing-for-get-and-post-requests).
-Use those methods to gain access to the `admin` panel.
+Use those methods to gain access to the `/admin/index.php` panel.

 Correct commands:
 <div class="code-snippet">